mmmuscus/Shadow-Functions-Engine/README.md

 * **right:** This variable holds the x coordinate of the right side of the rectangle.
 * **left:** This variable holds the x coordinate of the left side of the rectangle.

 **How it's done & notes:** For explaining the workings of this function I will use small figures.
-In theese the '@' character will represent the player character, the 'x' will represent the wall of the rectangels, and the '#' will represent the cells that are deemed to be "behind the wall" by the function (if the 'x' and '#' characters would overlap I will use '0' characters to represent both of the in one cell).
+In these the '@' character will represent the player character, the 'x' will represent the wall of the rectangels, and the '#' will represent the cells that are deemed to be "behind the wall" by the function (if the 'x' and '#' characters would overlap I will use '0' characters to represent both of the in one cell).
 The '|' characters are just there to make everything preiiter.
 ```
 1. |   ######| 2. |######   | 3. |   ######| 4. |    @    | 5. |    @    |
    |   ######|    |######   |    |  x######|    |         |    |         |